MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-object-fundamentals.md

   Logical objects that mirror your physicals networks.

   >[!NOTE]
-  > The logical network type terminologies (one connected, independent and virtualized) are changed for VMM 2019 UR1
+  > The logical network type terminologies (One connected, Independent and Virtualized) are changed for VMM 2019 UR1.

    - [One connected logical network](network-logical-ur1.md)